 Marquette wine has an attractive ruby color with notes of cherry and black pepper.

 We had a most enjoyable time at the orchard.
-The weather was perfect and there weren’t too many people around as it was still quite early in the season.
+The weather was perfect and there were not too many people around as it is still quite early in the season.
 We tarried a little after the wine tasting before heading back to the city for a late lunch.

-Do check out some of my apple recipes.
-Please click on the pictures to get to the post.
+Do check out some of my apple recipes by clicking on the respective picture to get to the post.

 This Peanut Butter and Cream Cheese Dip is delicious with apples, crunchy vegetables, and pretzels.